loloof64/LightThemAll/frontend/README.md

 Some icons were downloaded from FlatIcon.

-* light-bulb by Creattica Creative Agency
+* lightbulb by Good Ware